Emmotes/ic_spoilers/docs/krond.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Best of the Best** (Guess)
-> Increase the effect of Unsung Alliance by 10% for each point of INT over 16 on every Champion in the formation, stacking multiplicatively.
+> Krond increases the effect of Unsung Alliance by 10% for each point of INT over 16 on every Champion in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>